-Goodwill and Other Intangible Assets
+Goodwill and Intangible Assets

-Goodwill and other intangible assets with indefinite lives are not amortized.
-Intangible assets with finite lives are amortized on a pattern of estimated cash flow basis over their estimated useful lives or straight line if a pattern cannot be determined.
-The Company tests goodwill and other intangible assets with indefinite lives for impairment on an annual basis at the beginning of the fourth quarter, or when circumstances change, such as a significant adverse change in the business climate or the decision to sell a business, both of which would indicate that an impairment may have occurred.
+Goodwill and intangible assets with indefinite lives are not amortized.
+Intangible assets with finite lives are amortized on a straight line basis over their estimated useful lives.
+The Company tests goodwill and intangible assets with indefinite lives for impairment on an annual basis at the beginning of the fourth quarter, or when circumstances change, such as a significant adverse change in the business climate or the decision to sell a business, both of which would indicate that impairment may have occurred.
 The Company applies the two step process in the evaluation of goodwill impairment.
 The first step involves a comparison of the fair value of the reporting unit with its carrying value.
 If the carrying amount of the reporting unit exceeds its fair value, the second step of the process involves a comparison of the implied fair value and carrying value of the goodwill of that reporting unit.
 If the carrying value of goodwill exceeds its implied fair value, an impairment charge is recorded in the statement of operations.

-As a result of the Company's annual impairment testing process, no impairment charges to goodwill or other intangible assets were recorded during 2011, 2010 or 2009.
-Our annual impairment test performed in 2011 determined that the fair values of our reporting units significantly exceeded the carrying values of those units.
+As a result of the Company's annual impairment testing process, no impairment charges to goodwill or intangible assets were recorded during 2012, 2011 or 2010.
+Our annual impairment test performed in 2012 determined that the fair values of our reporting units significantly exceeded the carrying values of those units.